MicrosoftDocs/azure-reference-other/studio-module-reference/preprocess-text.md

 For example, many languages make a semantic distinction between definite and indefinite articles ("the building" vs "a building"), but for machine learning and information retrieval, the information is sometimes not relevant.
 Hence you might decide to discard these words.

-The Azure Machine Learning environment includes  lists of the most common stopwords for each of the supported languages.
+The Machine Learning environment includes  lists of the most common stopwords for each of the supported languages.

 |Language|Number of stopwords|Examples|
 |-|-|-|